Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Distributional Soft Actor-Critic

 \subsection{Architecture}

-To improve the learning efficiency, we propose a new Parallel Asynchronous Buffer-Actor-Learner architecture (PABAL) referring to the other high-throughput learning architectures, such as IMPALA and Ape-X \cite{Espeholt2018IMPALA,horgan2018Ape-X,mnih2016A3C}.
-As shown in Figure \ref{f:architeture}, buffers, actors and learners are all distributed across multiple workers, which are used to improve the efficiency of storage and sampling, exploration, and updating, respectively.
+Algorithm \ref{alg:DSAC} and Fig. \ref{f:diagram} show the operation process of DSAC in a serial way.
+Like most off-policy RL algorithms, we can use parallel or distributed learning techniques to improve the learning efficiency of DSAC.
+Therefore, we build a new parallel asynchronous buffer-actor-learner architecture (PABAL) referring to the other high-throughput learning architectures, such as IMPALA and Ape-X \cite{Espeholt2018IMPALA,horgan2018Ape-X,mnih2016A3C}.
+As shown in Fig. \ref{f:architeture}, buffers, actors and learners are all distributed across multiple workers, which are used to improve the efficiency of storage and sampling, exploration, and updating, respectively.
+And all communication between modules is asynchronous.

 Both actors and learners asynchronously synchronize the parameters from the shared memory.
 The experience generated by each actor is asynchronously and randomly sent to a certain buffer at each time step.
 Each buffer continuously stores data and sends the sampled experience to a random learner.
 Relying on the received sampled data, the learners calculate the update gradients using their local functions, and then use these gradients to update the shared value and policy functions.
-For practical applications, we implement our DSAC algorithm within the PABAL architecture.
+In this paper, we implement DSAC and other off-policy baseline algorithms within the PABAL architecture.